Medicare Supplement Plans in Florida : What's the Difference?

-Most Medicare experts agree that Original Medicare is private fee-for-service health insurance for people on Medicare.
+When talking about Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
-Part B is medical coverage...., combined with Medicare supplemental insurance, provides the best Medicare insurance coverage Florida seniors can get.
-But, which supplement is the right one for you?
+Part B is medical coverage.... and getting additional coverage, your best option in Florida is a Medicare supplement.
+It all comes down to choice and control.
+But, which plan is best for you?

 Top 3 Medicare Supplements in Florida